-- Senior Lecturer in Educational Studies (Culture, Literacies, Inclusion & Pedagogy)
+- Senior Lecturer in Inclusive Education (Culture, Literacies, Inclusion & Pedagogy)

 Paul joined the Culture, Literacies, Inclusion and Pedagogy research and teaching group at the School of Education in October 2020.
 He was previously a member of the Department of Disability, Inclusion and Special Needs at University of Birmingham.
 He is now an Honorary Senior Research Fellow in the Vision Impairment Centre for Teaching and Research (VICTAR) at the University of Birmingham.